Krishuang-1116/ai-healthcare-final-project/README.md

 ![Calibration Curves](images/Calibration_curve.png)

-*TabICL, EBM, and XGBoost track the perfect calibration diagonal closely in the low-to-mid probability range.
-Logistic Regression shows systematic overconfidence at higher predicted probabilities, diverging significantly from the diagonal above 0.4.*
+* *TabICL, EBM, and XGBoost track the perfect calibration diagonal closely in the low-to-mid probability range.*
+* *Logistic Regression diverges from the calibration diagonal above a predicted probability of ~0.4, a pattern consistent with score compression in linearly-separable-assumption models when the true decision boundary is non-linear — resulting in systematic underestimation of high-risk instances.*

 ### 5. Data Availability
 * Due to data governance constraints of the MIMIC-IV database, raw data cannot be shared in this repository.